-Historically, this contractual arrangement between the County and private provider had shown mutual benefit, enabling the ambulance provider to generate adequate revenue from direct client service while also allowing the

-County to guarantee emergency medical response for residents calling 911.
+Historically, this contractual arrangement between the County and private provider had shown mutual benefit, enabling the ambulance provider to generate adequate revenue from direct client service while also allowing the County to guarantee emergency medical response for residents calling 911.
 But new market and policy conditions have emerged, chiefly a change in payor mix and implementation of health care reform, that call into question the ability of ambulance providers to generate enough revenue to provide sustainable, high quality ambulance services.
 These challenges are not unique to Alameda County, and are being faced by other local governments across California and the United States.

 Ambulance service financing and payor mix within the Alameda County EMS System has materially changed over the past several years.
-In 2008, about one-third of patients had Medi-Cal and Medicare coverage, another third had commercial insurance, and the remaining third were self-pay.
-By 2014, two-thirds of patients had Medi-Cal or Medicare and the other third had commercial insurance or were self-pay (see Figure 2 below).
+In 2008, about onethird of patients had Medi-Cal and Medicare coverage, another third had commercial insurance, and the remaining third were self-pay.
+By 2016, seventy percent (70%) of patients had Medi-Cal or Medicare and thirty percent (30%) had commercial insurance or were self-pay (see Figure 2 below).

-The change in payor mix combined with a decrease in reimbursement rates by commercial insurers have resulted in an overall decrease in per-call revenue, making it difficult to maintain the financial solvency of the EMS System.
-In addition, over the last three years, EMS systems in California that have imposed contractually-mandated costs (e.g., subsidies, fees, or pass-through) on contracted 911 EOA ambulance providers have experienced significant financial shortfalls.
+The change in payor mix, combined with a decrease in reimbursement rates by commercial insurers, has resulted in an overall decrease in per-call revenue, making it difficult to maintain the financial stability of the EMS system.
+In addition, over the past several years, EMS systems in California that have imposed contractually-mandated costs (e.g., subsidies, fees, or pass-through) on contracted 911 EOA ambulance providers have experienced significant financial shortfalls.
 These costs also greatly affect the per-call revenue that can be generated by providers.

-Figure 2 - Comparison of Payor Mix in 2008 and 2014
+Figure 2 - Comparison of Payor Mix in 2008 and 2016

-Given these conditions and trends, the EMS Agency identified a critical need to investigate and potentially enact system redesign and implement change to ensure that ambulance service provision maintains the clinical excellence, operational viability and financial solvency well into the future.
-In 2015, the County procured a contract for EMS System consultation, wherein the contractor assisted the County in investigating known best practices for ambulance service provision based on clinical research and evidence, and in conducting an analysis of the County EMS System, including financial modeling and stakeholder input.
-As a result of this due diligence, the EMS Agency determined that rather than engage in a complete redesign of the EMS System, select key changes needed to be made.
+Given these conditions and trends, the EMS Agency identified a critical need to investigate and potentially enact system redesign and implement change to ensure that ambulance service provision maintains the clinical excellence, operational viability, and financial stability well into the future.

+In 2015, the County engaged an EMS system consultant to help the County identify known best practices for ambulance service provision based on clinical research and evidence, and to analyze the County's EMS System, including financial modeling and stakeholder input.
+As a result of this due diligence, the EMS Agency determined that rather than engage in a complete redesign of the EMS system, select key changes are necessary.

-Alameda County EMS is a high performance EMS system, and a frontrunner in implementing positive change in the field of EMS.
+Alameda County EMS is a high-performance EMS system, and a frontrunner in implementing positive change in the field of EMS.
 The overall goal of the terms and specifications of this RFP is to identify and enter into a contract with the 911 Ambulance provider that will best serve the 911 medical needs of the people of Alameda County while working collaboratively with the EMS Agency and other system participants to develop ongoing improvements in the delivery of prehospital care.

-To that end, in this RFP the EMS Agency has made several key modifications to the historic provider terms, specifications, and requirements, to strategically match emergency ambulance resources to patient needs, and improve care to patients without undue financial or operational hardship on the Contractor.
-These changes include, but are not limited to, the liquidated damages structure, response time requirements, response configurations, and the strategic deployment and dispatch of ambulances.
+To that end, in this RFP, the EMS Agency has made several key modifications to the typical provider terms, specifications, and requirements, to strategically match emergency ambulance resources to patient needs, and improve care to patients without undue financial or operational hardship on the Contractor.
+These changes include, but are not limited to, the adoption of a liquidated damages structure to replace traditional fines and penalties for failing to meet standards; changes in response time requirements; changes in response configurations; and modifications supporting the strategic deployment and dispatch of ambulances.